Step 4

 • Transform underlying systems in which companies are embedded to address the drivers of nature loss.

-The AR3T framework was developed on the basis of the mitigation hierarchy, set out in the International Financial Corporation’s Performance Standard 6.
+The AR3T framework was developed on the basis of the mitigation hierarchy, set out in the International Finance Corporation’s Performance Standard 6.

 Interactive Action Framework

-Use our interactive action framework below to see the types of actions companies will take when implementing science-based targets for nature.
+Use our interactive action framework below to see the types of actions companies can take when implementing science-based targets for nature.

 Go to Response Options Database